ant-design/ant-design/docs/react/compatible-style.en-US.md

 ## Compatible adjustment

-Ant Design default using CSS-in-JS with `:where` Selector to reduce priority to avoid user additional adjust style cost when updating.
-If you want to support old browser (or some other CSS framework selector priority conflict like TailwindCSS), you can use `@ant-design/cssinjs` to adjust this behavior (Please note keep version align with antd):
+The CSS-in-JS feature of Ant Design uses the ":where" selector by default to lower the CSS selector specificity, reducing the additional cost of adjusting custom styles when upgrading for users.
+However, the compatibility of the ":where" syntax is relatively poor in older browsers ([compatibility](https://developer.mozilla.org/en-US/docs/Web/CSS/:where#browser_compatibility)).
+In certain scenarios, if you need to support older browsers (or encounter priority conflicts like TailwindCSS), you can use "@ant-design/cssinjs" to disable the default lowering of specificity (please ensure version consistency with antd).

 ```tsx
 import { StyleProvider } from '@ant-design/cssinjs';